 If you are tired of covering up your tummy or wearing tight spandex garments to get that smooth appearance, it may be time to consider an abdominoplasty or tummy tuck.
 Pregnancy for women and aging and weight loss for many, can leave loose, excess skin, bulges of fat, and even the painful separation of abdominal muscles.
 If your diet and exercise aren’t giving you the results you want, a tummy tuck may be the procedure for you.

-Deciding if a tummy tuck is right for you and the specific risks involved can only be determined after a consultation with Dr. Stall.
+Deciding if a tummy tuck is right for you and the specific risks involved can only be determined after a consultation with Dr. Schleicher .
 All surgical procedures have some degree of risk.
 Minor complications that do not affect the outcome occur occasionally, while major complications are unusual.
 An abdominoplasty can be one of the more uncomfortable plastic surgery procedures and may require more recovery time and more limitations.
-If you're interested in more information about abdominoplasty or would like to know if you are a good candidate for the procedure, please schedule a free consultation by calling our office at 804-282-4940.
+If you're interested in more information about abdominoplasty or would like to know if you are a good candidate for the procedure, please schedule a free consultation (for cosmetic plastic surgery procedures only) by calling our office at 804-282-4940.